-8.2 Image Processing Example
+B. Image Processing Example

-We next consider an image processing example, with the goal of partially demonstrating the error analysis of Section 7, in the special case of spline subspaces.
-For that, we assume that the sampling space S and the reconstruction space W are generated by splines of order $n_s = 0$ and $n_w = 2$ , respectively.
-In this example, we take the input signal x to be the $512 \times 512$ gray-scale Lena image.
-To obtain a continuous-time representation for the image, we assume the following continuous-time model within each axis:
+We next consider an image processing example, with the goal of partially demonstrating the error analysis of Section VII, in the special case of spline subspaces.
+To this end, we assume that the sampling and reconstruction spaces are generated by splines of order $n_s = 0$ and $n_w = 2$, respectively.
+In this example, we take the input signal x to be the 512×512 gray-scale